alex-hhh/alex-hhh.github.io/_src/About.md

 <img src="img/AlexH.jpg" class="rounded float-left gap-right" width="200"/>

-My name is Alex Harsányi.
-I live in Perth, Western Australia and I work as a Software Engineer at [Immersive Technologies][immtec] where I help build mining equipment simulators.
-I know a few things about electronics, micro-controller firmware, computer networking and DirectX graphics.
-At work, I mostly program in C++ and I actually like it.
+My name is Alex Harsányi; I live in Perth, Western Australia and I work as a Software Engineer at [Immersive Technologies][immtec] where I help build mining equipment simulators.
+I know a few things about C++, electronics, micro-controller firmware, computer networking and DirectX graphics.

 As a hobby, I enjoy swimming, biking and running, and doing all these things back to back as part of triathlons.
 However, I'm just a middle-of-the pack